You may be wondering why this topic?

 When judging films we should remember that it has been a team effort and that generalizing when you’re criticizing is not fair.
 Even though the teams didn’t always score a successful film, credit should be given to the team players who did well.

 Good Sci-Fi movies & TV shows will be produced if the whole team (including the writers) works at the same level: by having the same goal, vision and having equal opportunities.

-Unfortunately most of the times this “importance” is overlooked by the monetary aspect related to the project.
-Hopefully, we will see a change soon as Netflix, Amazon and other streaming services are focusing on good content and creating competition for film studios.
+Unfortunately most of the time this “importance” is overlooked by the monetary aspect related to the project.
+Hopefully, we will see a change soon as Netflix, Amazon, and other streaming services are focusing on good content and creating competition for film studios.
 Sooner or later film studios will acknowledge the value of their writers.

 When watching a movie are you paying attention to the flow of the story and how everything falls into place in the storyline?
 Have you ever thought of writing as the cause of a movie not being good enough?
 Feel free to leave your comments.
 I would love to hear from you.